celsiusnarhwal/pekora/docs/calculate.md

 You can calculate permissions with `pekora calc`.
 You already saw an example of this in the [introduction](/).

-!!! note inline end
-    By the way, these animated command prompts are used throughout the documentation.
-The formatting might look off if you're on a mobile device.
-Sorry!

 <div class="termy">

 ```console